bits/UTF-8-Unicode-Test-Documents/README.md

 Your viewer might need to be told that the files are UTF-8 for them to show properly.
 As is recommended with UTF-8, no Byte Order Marks (BOM) are employed.
 Opening the files from your filesystem in your browser will not likely work because there's nothing to tell the browser that it's dealing with UTF-8 encoded content and not your system's current character encoding.
 Serve them from a web server that indicates their UTF-8-ness with a `Content-Type: text/plain; charset=utf-8` HTTP header and all is well.
 GitHub-served "raw" files do this.
 Alternatively, your viewer or editor may have a command to open a file as UTF-8.

 Similarly, the `UTF-8_sequence_separated/*.html` documents contain the same sequences as the `UTF-8_sequence_separated/*.txt` files as UTF-8 encoded XHTML documents **without any character entity encoding**.
 Note that even characters such as < > & and ' that MUST BE encoded into their character entiry representations to be valid XML/XHTML have intentionally not been, so these are **not valid XML**.
-They are nonetheless helpful for testing.
+They are nonetheless useful in testing.

 ## Raw Character Sequences